trans-travel/trans-travel/README.md

 This project welcomes contributions via pull requests or email to jmaslak@antelope.net.

+Particularly interesting is general information from people that know the location, beyond just what the laws say.
+If you know a city has a great neighborhood for trans people, or that there is a disparity between how one area of the country or state treats people and another, this is extremely valuable information!

 To add a new jurisdiction, please utilize the template in template.md if you can.